 - Serve as a liaison between the OFYE and students in your University Studies 100 course

-If you are interested in becoming a Fall 2018 Peer Mentor, please review application process or attend an informational session to learn more about the responsibilities and benefits, and ask any questions you may have about the peer mentor experience.
+If you are interested in becoming a Senior Peer Mentor (blue button) or Peer Mentor (orange button), please review application process or attend an informational session to learn more about the responsibilities and benefits, and ask any questions you may have about the peer mentor experience.

 For additional questions, please contact the Office of First Year Experience at email@example.com